 All UW Health sponsored residency and fellowship training programs are required to have a policy that details selection and recruitment standards and expectations for the program.
-This document describes the eligibility requirements, standards and expectations specific to the University of Wisconsin Department of Urology (DOU) Residency Program and American Board of Urology.
+This document describes the eligibility requirements, standards and expectations specific to the University of Wisconsin Department of Urology (DOU) Residency Program and American Board of Urology (ABU).

-- II.
-Eligibility Applicants must meet one of the following criteria: - A. Be a graduate (or anticipated as such for senior students) of a US or Canadian medical school accredited by the Liaison Committee for Medical Education (LCME). - B. Be a graduate (or anticipated as such for senior students) of a US college of osteopathic medicine accredited by the American Osteopathic Association (AOA). - C. Be a graduate (or anticipated as such for senior students) of a medical school outside the US or Canada certified by the Educational Commission for Foreign Medical Graduates (ECFMG) and meet one of the following additional criteria: - 1.
+- I. Eligibility Applicants must meet one of the following criteria: - A. Be a graduate (or anticipated as such for senior students) of a US or Canadian medical school accredited by the Liaison Committee for Medical Education (LCME). - B. Be a graduate (or anticipated as such for senior students) of a US college of osteopathic medicine accredited by the American Osteopathic Association (AOA). - C. Be a graduate (or anticipated as such for senior students) of a medical school outside the US or Canada and must hold a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG), having a passing score for USMLE Step 1 and Step 2 and meet one of the following additional criteria: - 1.
 Be a US citizen - 2.
 Have permanent legal residency status in the US (green card) - 3.
 Have or be eligible to hold a J-1 Clinical Visa sponsored by the ECFMG; or an Employment Authorization Document (EAD)